Skip to content

 Example (getMap):

-// Assume a QueryWrapper object with query condition name = 'John Doe' and mapping result to Map
+// Assume a QueryWrapper object with query condition name = 'John Doe', mapping result to Map

 QueryWrapper<User> queryWrapper = new QueryWrapper<>();